 Sound too good to be true?
 I got in touch with Verizon and Boomcloud 360 for a behind-the-scenes look, and here’s how it works.

 Before analyzing any virtual surround sound, it’s important to learn a bit more about how we hear as human beings.
 “How do we know when a car goes from left to right as it’s passing by?” says Paul Riker, VP of User Experience at BoomCloud360.
 “And, more specifically, how do we know when it’s really far left and then really far right.”
-It turns out, the science of spatial audio is pretty hard to nail down.
+It turns out, the science of

 When we position a sound in our real world, we use factors like its volume, spectral makeup (how much treble versus how much bass, for instance), and how it interacts with the environment.
 When you turn your head, that whole equation changes in real time.
 While many tech companies aim to offer virtual surround sound, many fail to keep the integrity of the source sound because so many variables change.
 In short, it’s not just about “more bass” or pure gimmicks like virtual surround sound.

 Apple has made waves with its lauded Transparency mode.
 Using multiple outboard microphones, Apple’s pro-level AirPods products compile a surround-style image of what’s going on around you.
 But this is done strictly on the headphones themselves, and it’ll work with compatible AidPods product (either the AirPods Pro or the AirPods Max).
-It’s worth noting that many headphones support this technology, not just Apple, though some of the routes they take to get there can be a bit different.
+It’s worth noting that many

 So what does it look like when trying to provide nuanced, three-dimensional sound for Spotify singles?
 What about a Netflix show?
 What if you’re listening on a cheap Bluetooth speaker you bought on Amazon?
 Painting an immersive image and polished EQ onto the audio already passing through your phone — in the onboard speakers, Bluetooth devices, or even your car’s stereo — is Verizon Adaptive Sound’s main focus.
 But determining whether this is marketing jargon or the real deal is another thing entirely.